 Diversity focus: Humor as a form of self-assertion and/or of defense used by and about non-dominant groups in the U.S.

-- Analyzing various types of humor theories through American examples of humor: from abstractionism to value deviation. - Presenting and discussing intended and accidental humor of the "American" language and its users. - For example: a case study of the defeated expectation humor that points out perceptions of women's life stages and superiority of age (experience).
+- Analyzing various types of humor theories through American examples of humor: from abstractionism to value deviation. - Presenting and discussing intended and accidental humor of the "American" language and its users. - For example: language and racism (Ebonics).